bikininjas/newbuild-scraper/README.md

 ### Pricing logic

 - "Upgrade Kit" category is treated as an alternative bundle.
-It's displayed in the summary table for comparison but is not included in the total row or in the total price history chart.
+It now has its own table (no total row) plus a dedicated chart and is not included in the main total row or the total price history chart.

 ## Configuration: excluded categories